Uruguay: Montevideo’s house prices up; Punta del Este down

 A tax information exchange agreement between Uruguay and Argentina in 2012 has also affected Punta del Este, believes Alberto Prandi, Former Deputy Tourism minister and member of the Real Estate Association of Punta del Este, Adipe.

 55 real estate offices have closed in and around Punta del Este over the past two years.
-About 85% of Punta del Este property owners are now renting their units through “informal channels” in order to reduce costs and avoid paying real estate commissions and taxes, according to the Chamber of Tourism.
+About 85% of Punta del Este property owners are now renting their units through “informal channels” in order to lower costs and avoid paying real estate commissions and taxes, according to the Chamber of Tourism.

 Montevideo’s massive housing boom 1995-2000